 Although the achievement percentage is calculated automatically you can also manually override the overall score by editing the overall marks out of 100%.

-Benefits and Draws of using a percentage-based rubric
+Benefits and drawbacks of using a Percentage-based Rubric

 Benefits